MacareuxDigital/concretecms-backup-shell/README.md

 - --package
 - -p

-#### CONCRETE5 MINIMUM option
+#### CONCRETECMS MINIMUM option

 back up a SQL, and application (EXCEPT files), concrete, packages, updates folders and composer.*, index.php, robots.txt files.
-This is useful option if you want to backup all concrete5 files BUT excluding inside of file managers.
+This is useful option if you want to backup all concreteCMS files BUT excluding inside of file managers.

-This is useful option that you want to backup concrete5 files, but not the file manager files.
-It won't backup any other non-concrete5 files on the concrete5 document root directory such as sitemap.xml, site verification files.
+This is useful option that you want to backup concreteCMS files, but not the file manager files.
+It won't backup any other non-concreteCMS files on the concreteCMS document root directory such as sitemap.xml, site verification files.

 - --c5-min
 - --c5-minimum
 - -cm

-#### ALL CONCRETE5 option
+#### ALL concreteCMS option

 back up a SQL, and application, concrete, packages, updates folders and composer.*, index.php, robots.txt files.

-This is useful option if the concrete5 root directory contains many non-concrete5 folders.
-It won't backup any other non-concrete5 files on the concrete5 document root directory such as sitemap.xml, site verification files.
+This is useful option if the concreteCMS root directory contains many non-concreteCMS folders.
+It won't backup any other non-concreteCMS files on the concreteCMS document root directory such as sitemap.xml, site verification files.

 - --all-c5
 - -c